-The Base Prospectus has been approved by the Central Bank of Ireland, as Irish competent authority under the Prospectus Directive.
-The Central Bank of Ireland only approves this Base Prospectus as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.
+The Base Prospectus has been approved by the Central Bank of Ireland, as Irish competent authority under the Prospectus Regulation.
+The Central Bank of Ireland only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Issuer nor of the quality of the Notes that are the subject of this Base Prospectus.
+Investors should make their own assessment as to the suitability of investing in the Notes.
 Such approval relates only to the Notes which are to be admitted to trading on the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin"), or other regulated markets for the purposes of Directive 2014/65/EU as amended (the "Markets in Financial Instruments Directive II") or which are to be offered to the public in a Member State of the European Economic Area.